The default settings for creating a NanoId

 WriteLine($"{alphabet.Letters} are valid.")

-Catch x As AlphabetException
+Catch x As ArgumentOutOfRangeException

-WriteLine($"FAIL! {x.Reason}")
+WriteLine($"FAIL! {x.Message}")

 End Try